 The Prohibition Party found early success in pressuring towns and counties to enact prohibition laws.
 Prohibition groups such as the Anti-Saloon League were non-partisan.
-Therefore, they supported dry (pro-prohibition) candidates regardless of party affiliation.
+Therefore, they supported dry (pro-prohibition) candidates in spite of their party.
 But the Prohibition Party ran candidates on its own ticket.

-However, the Party’s electoral success in getting candidates into office was modest.
-Sidney J. Cattts, who was blatantly racist and anti-Catholic, became governor of Florida in 1916.
+Yet the Party’s electoral success was modest.
+Sidney J. Catts, who was blatantly racist and anti-Catholic, became governor of Florida in 1916.
 That’s the highest office ever achieved by a Prohibition Party candidate.

 Beginning in 1914, California voters elected Charles H. Randall to the U.S. House of Representatives.
 He ran for three successive terms on the Prohibition Party ticket.
 In his first re-election campaign in 1916, he successfully ran as the candidate of the Party.
 Also, he ran as the candidate of the Democratic, Republican, and Progressive parties.
 In so doing, he defeated a candidate running as an independent.

 Susanna M. Salter, the first woman mayor in the U.S., won on the Prohibition Party ticket.
-The only successful Prohibition Party candidate in the 21st century has been the tax assessor of Thompson Township in Pennsylvania.
-However, he ran unopposed.
+(The only successful Party candidate in the 21st century has been the tax assessor of Thompson Township in Pennsylvania.
+But he ran unopposed.)